-1. Evaluation Procedures

-The letter grade for the internship is based upon the following:

-- a.
-Timeliness and completeness of the reports. - b.
-Punctuality, dependability, resourcefulness, camaraderie, and problem solving in the internship. - c.
-Adherence to the style manual regarding format, punctuation, etc., in the written report. - d.
-Adequacy and relevance of bibliography and references. - e.
-A log of time spent on the internship.
-List by date, hours spent, and description of activity. - f.
-At least 40 hours of activity is expected of the student for each credit hour enrolled.
-A three-semester credit internship would entail at least 120 clock hours of a student's time for the semester. - 2.
-Whole Person Assessment Requirements
+- 1. Evaluation Procedures - a.
+The letter grade for the internship is based upon the following: - (1) Timeliness and completeness of the progress reports. - (2) Punctuality, dependability, resourcefulness, camaraderie, and problem solving in the internship. - (3) Adherence to the style manual regarding format, punctuation, etc., in the written report. - (4) Adequacy and relevance of bibliography and references. - (5) A log of time spent on the internship.
+List by date, hours spent, and description of activity. - b.
+At least 40 hours of activity are expected of the student for each credit hour enrolled.
+A three-semester credit internship entails at least 120 clock hours of a student's time for the semester. - c.
+After an internship has been established, the student needs to develop an activity schedule, which may include research, project development, and activity experiences. - d.

-The College of Education has no Whole Person Assessment Requirements.

-However, the Oral Roberts University outcomes are reflected through the College of Education Institutional Standards.

-- 3. Other Policies and/or Procedures - a.
-Telephone conversations, letters, or personal visits by the student with the faculty advisor are encouraged in order that the internship activity proceeds in a timely fashion and for the benefit of the student. - b.
-Enrollment: - (1) Complete the admission information, and return before the deadline. - (2) One to three hours of graduate credit may be selected by the student. - c.
-After an internship has been established and a faculty advisor selected by the Dean of Education, the student needs to develop an activity schedule, which may include research, project development, and activity experiences. - d.
 The student intern is assigned by the faculty advisor to a variety of work experiences under the daily supervision of another individual. - e.
-The student intern must keep an activity log, as well as a written report or project, which will culminate the internship experience. - f.
-An area of leadership activity will be agreed upon by the student and the faculty supervisor of the internship. - g.
-Students enrolling in an internship do so at the beginning of a semester at the usual time of enrollment and complete the work within the semester. - h.
-Only upon petition and unusual circumstances is a student given an "incomplete" and allowed to finish the course work in the subsequent semester. - i.
-Activity and Written Report: - (1) Activity - (2) Gaining useful administrative/leadership experience is a key ingredient in the internship.
-This should, however, be planned in such a way to give some breadth and depth of experiences.
-A work schedule and a plan should be developed before the internship begins. - j.
-Written Report:

-The following outline should be followed in developing documentation of the internship:
+The student intern needs to keep an activity log as well as a written report or project that culminate the internship experience. - f.
+Activity and written report: - (1) Activity Gaining useful administrative/leadership experience is a key ingredient in the internship.
+This should, however, be planned in such a way as to give some breadth and depth of experiences.
+A work schedule and a plan should be developed before the internship begins. - (2) Written report - (a) The following outline should be followed in developing documentation of the internship: - I. Title Page - II.
+Outline or Table of Contents - III.
+The Report - A. Purpose of the Internship - B. Written Description of Activity - C. Outcomes - IV.
+Bibliography and References - V. Work Schedule and Activity Log - (b) Format

-- (1) Outline

-- I. Title Page

-- II.
-Outline or Table of Contents

-- III.
-The Report

-- A. Purpose of the Internship

-- B. Written Description of Activity

-- C. Outcomes

-- IV.
-Bibliography and References

-- V. Work Schedule and Activity Log

-- (2) Format

-- (a) All reports must be typed, single spaced, and placed in a presentation folder or notebook.
+All reports will be typed, double spaced, and placed in a presentation folder or notebook.

-- (b) Formatting and style must conform to that outlined in the Publication Manual of the American Psychological Association, Sixth Edition. - k.
-The student may be assigned to a project for curriculum development, documented by a final ePortfolio.
+- (3) Formatting and style will conform to that outlined in the Publication Manual for the American Psychological Association, 6th Edition.
+Exceptions should be noted in the ORU School of Education publication handbook. - (4) Enrollment in GCSE 683 and GCSE 684 requires the university supervisor's approval and the completion of an internship application.
+All relevant information pertaining to the internship is contained in a handbook and course syllabus.

+- 2. Whole Person Assessment Requirements The College of Education has no Whole Person Assessment Requirements.
+However, the Oral Roberts University outcomes are reflected through the College of Education Institutional Standards. - 3.
+Other Policies and/or Procedures - a.
+Enrollment: - (1) The admission information needs to be completed and returned before deadline. - (2) One to three hours of graduate credit may be selected by the student - b.
+An area of leadership activity will be agreed upon by the student and the faculty supervisor of the internship. - c.
+Telephone conversations, letters, or personal visits by the student with the faculty advisor are encouraged in order that the internship activity proceed in a timely fashion and for the benefit of the student. - d.
+Students enrolling in an internship do so at the beginning of a semester at the usual time of enrollment and complete the work within the semester.
+Only upon petition and unusual circumstances may a student be given an incomplete and allowed to finish the course work in the subsequent semester.